Universal relation between $C_{T}$ and the CFT Weyl anomaly: Examples

-We can now apply our {\it simple holographic recipe}~\cite{Bugini:2016nvn,Aros-Bugini-Diaz-Nunez2026} to determine the holographic central charges $a$ and $c$ by evaluating the action on the particular Poincaré-Einstein bulk metric with an Einstein metric at its conformal infinity.
-From the pure-Ricci part, we get the action at $AdS$ precisely, and from the deviations, involving the Weyl tensor, it is enough to keep the Weyl-squared term
+We can now apply our \emph{simple holographic recipe}~\cite{Bugini:2016nvn,Aros2026} to determine the holographic central charges $a$ and $c$ by evaluating the action on the particular Poincar\'e--Einstein bulk metric with an Einstein metric at its conformal infinity.
+From the pure-Ricci part, we get the action at AdS precisely, while from the deviations, which involve the Weyl tensor, it is enough to keep the Weyl-squared term

-From the first term we obtain the volume anomaly, proportional to the critical $Q$-curvature $Q_d$, and for the quadratic $\hat{W}^2$ term we complete with derivatives to obtain the particular conformal invariant on Einstein manifolds $\hat{W}_{2,1}^{(d+1)}$, quadratic in the bulk Weyl tensor, as obtained by Case et al.\cite{Case:2024oih}, that induces the corresponding Weyl invariant $W^{(d)}_{2,1}$ on the Einstein boundary.
+From the first term, $\hat{1}$, we obtain the volume anomaly, proportional to the critical $Q$-curvature $Q_d$.
+By completing the quadratic $\hat{W}^2$ term with appropriate derivatives, we obtain the specific conformal invariant $\hat{W}_{2,1}^{(d+1)}$ on Einstein manifolds, which, as derived by Case et al.~\cite{Case:2024oih}, is quadratic in the bulk Weyl tensor and induces the corresponding Weyl invariant $W^{(d)}_{2,1}$ on the Einstein boundary.
 Keeping track of the numerical coefficients, we obtain for the holographic Weyl anomaly

 In all, the holographic central charges $a$ and $c$ are given by